List of book-burning incidents: Zhenyuan, China

 In October 2019, officials at a library in the Gansu Province reportedly burned 65 books that were banned by the regime.

+Harrison's Principles of Internal Medicine by an Iranian cleric

+In January 2020, a video of Abbas Tabrizian's ceremony went viral on social media, in which he set a copy of Harrison's Principles of Internal Medicine on fire with lighter.

+Tabrizian is an Iranian Shia cleric rejecting medicine and promoting instead "Islamic medicine".

+Iranian officials and authorities of Shia seminaries condemned the act.

-Tennessee Global Vision Bible Church book burning
+Tennessee Global Vision Bible Church book burning and subsequent Bible burning

 On February 2, 2022, Pastor Greg Locke of the Global Vision Bible Church in Mount Juliet, Tennessee, led a book burning event with attendees also throwing books and other media into the fire.
 The burning was livestreamed on Facebook.
-The burn pile was fed partially with dozens of wood forklift pallets.
-At one point Locke claimed that the fire department was trying to put the fire out but his security team was successfully blocking their access.
-Along with contributions from the crowd, a dumpster full of books was unveiled and burned by Locke and attendees.
 Locke claimed it was his and the churches "biblical right" to "burn....cultic materials that they deem are a threat to their religious rights and freedoms and belief systems."
 On Instagram, Locke wrote that "anything tied to the Masonic Lodge needs to be destroyed."

+On Easter Sunday, March 31, 2024, a trailer with about 200 Bibles was set on fire blocking the entrance to the church.

+Russian-Ukrainian war

+In Mariupol, Russians burned all the books from the library of the church of Petro Mohyla.
+In the temporarily occupied Mariupol, Russian invaders threw away books from the library collections of the Pryazovskyi State Technical University.

+Quran burnings in Sweden

+After a series of Quran burnings in Sweden by right-wing nationalist Rasmus Paludan, more individuals started emulating him (including in the Netherlands), leading to further Quran burnings under police protection.
+These incidents attracted international attention and ignited a global debate on freedom of expression.